Acupressure Massage

 Website : http://ccmwestlondonclinic.co.nf/

-The course includes a general theoretical part - the first three sessions, providing sufficient knowledge and understanding of the Acupuncture Meridian System and the points used in acupressure for common musculo-skeletal problems, as well as practical diagnosis of common pathology and therapeutic principals of TCM and acupressure.
-The remainder of the course covers the specific treatment for each of the different areas of the body with demonstration, explanation and individual practical work.
+The course includes a general theoretical TCM and Acupuncture foundation module and a practical Acupressure massage module.
+The Theoretical module runs trough the first nine sessions (Saturday, Sunday and Monday) providing sufficient knowledge and understanding of the Acupuncture Meridian System and the points used in acupressure for common musculo-skeletal problems, as well as practical diagnosis of common pathology and therapeutic principals of TCM and acupressure.
+The remainder of the course (six sessions running Saturday and Sunday) covers the specific treatment for each of the different areas of the body with demonstration, explanation and individual practical work.

 Members of the Acupuncture Society, and are entitled to use the initials MAcS Ap after their names.